 Please direct your inquiries to Jisuo Jin.

-Positions are occasionally available for qualified M.Sc. students interested in reservoir characterization of carbonaceous mudstone petroleum systems of the Western Canada Sedimentary Basin.
-Please contact Burns Cheadle for current availability of projects.
+Burns Cheadle is currently unable to accommodate any new graduate students due to capacity limitations.
+Check back to see if new positions become available for qualified postgraduate students interested in reservoir characterization of carbonaceous mudstone petroleum systems of the Western Canada Sedimentary Basin.

 Dr. Neil Banerjee currently has openings for M.Sc. and Ph.D. students interested in studying hydrothermal alteration processes in oceanic crust, biogeochemical evidence for early life on Earth preserved in ancient greenstone belts, and studies of Earth environments as Mars analogues.
 Interested students should contact Dr. Banerjee for more information.